 comino island beaches

-Places you can visit while in Comino island
+Places you can go and visit in Comino

 The small island of Comino is a popular destination for those looking for day trips.
-Especially famous is the Blue Lagoon, located between the island of Comino and Cominotto.
+Especially famous is the Blue Lagoon, located between the island of Malta and Gozo.
 This cove offers the most crystal clear waters in the region, reminiscent of a real swimming pool.
-In this comprehensive guide, we will take you on a journey through the places you can visit on the island of Comino, including the fascinating tower & caves that add a touch of mystery to this idyllic destination.
+The waters are calm, and for those who love swimming, it is possible to reach the islet of Cominotto by water, where there is a beach and some caves to explore.
+Being one of the most popular destinations in the country, it is usually crowded during the weekends, so a private boat rental is perfect to get to know the Blue Lagoon with exclusivity.

 comino crystal lagoon beach